2026 World Cup: The Biggest Star Players Ruled Out Through Injury

 Matthijs de Ligt hasn’t played since 2025. / Marcel ter Bals/DeFodi Images/DeFodi/Getty Images

 Matthijs de Ligt has been missing since the end of November with an awkward back injury which seemingly refuses to heal.
-The defender faces a race against time to be fit before the end of the season, with the same applying to Bournemouth star Justin Kluivert.
+It was confirmed in May that the defender would lose his race against time to be fit before the end of the season, although Bournemouth star Justin Kluivert has managed to fight his way back to fitness.

 One player who definitely won’t make it to North America this summer is Tottenham Hotspur midfielder Xavi Simons, who took to social media to reveal he was “heartbroken” learn a knee injury has ended his hopes of appearing at the tournament.